angus-ai/angus-doc/audience-analytics/index.rst

 This data is automatically stored on a secured database and can be visualised in realtime on an online dashboard and/or retrieved programmatically through our API.

-This documentation is meant at developers wanting to install, configure and launch Angus.ai audience analytics application on a screen player.
+This documentation is meant for developers wanting to install, configure and launch Angus.ai audience analytics application on a screen player.

 |